TV shows are donating supplies to local hospitals amid coronavirus pandemic - KESQ

 Other television series have also begun making donations to help first responders.

-ABC’s “Station 19,” a firefighter-centric spin-off of “Grey’s Anatomy,” has donated some N95 masks to the City of Ontario Fire Dept. and to a firehouse in the Loz Feliz neighborhood in Los Angeles, a spokesperson for ABC Studios told CNN.
+ABC’s “Grey’s Anatomy” is donating gowns and gloves, and “Station 19,” a firefighter-centric spin-off, has donated some N95 masks to the City of Ontario Fire Dept. and to a firehouse in the Loz Feliz neighborhood in Los Angeles, a spokesperson for ABC Studios told CNN.

+“At ‘Station 19,’ we were lucky enough to have about 300 of the coveted N95 masks which we donated to our local fire station.
+They were tremendously grateful,” “Grey’s Anatomy” and “Station 19” executive producer Krista Vernoff said in a statement to CNN.
+“At ‘Grey’s Anatomy,’ we have a backstock of gowns and gloves which we are donating as well.
+We are all overwhelmed with gratitude for our healthcare workers during this incredibly difficult time, and in addition to these donations, we are doing our part to help them by staying home.”

+“Grey’s Anatomy” was among the first wave of shows the shut down production last week in response to the pandemic.

 “The Good Doctor,”a medical drama filmed in Vancouver, is also working to make a donation locally.